Julianne Rana, Deputy Executive Director

 Cillonia has more than a decade of experience in education fundraising and marketing.
 Prior to joining The Fund, she was Associate Director of the Annual Fund at Columbia Law School.
 Earlier in her career she managed advertising campaigns for the National Education Association and directed print and web initiatives at The Spence School.
 Cillonia received undergraduate degrees in business and music from American University and a Master’s in educational policy from Teachers College Columbia University.

-Nadeen Naj-Baldeo, Finance Director
+Nadeen Naj-Baldeo, Senior Director of Finance

 Before joining The Fund for Public Schools, Nadeen graduated from Baruch College with a Bachelor of Science in Human Services Management and worked at nonprofit organizations that provided services for individuals with developmental disabilities and with those helping young pregnant teens become self-reliant.